Pre-and Post-Exposure Vaccination

 - To reduce itching take an Epsom salt bath or use Domeboro in a warm bath to help with itchiness and assist in healing your lesions.
 Use a fan on sores when you get done soaking.
 Diphenhydramine (Benadryl) and calamine lotion can also help reduce itchiness.

 - To help with pain and reduce fever use ibuprofen, acetaminophen (Tylenol), or Naproxen.
 Contact your health provider if more pain relief is needed.
 Lidocaine is a common over-the-counter anesthetic that can numb pain by blocking the signals at the nerve endings in the skin.
-Aspercreme Lidocaine spray works well for non-genital Monkeypox.
+Aspercreme Lidocaine spray works well for non-genital mpox.
 Proctofoam can be used for rectal pain.
 A cream or gel-based lidocaine can be used for genital sores.

 - To reduce constipation or pain with defecation use stool softeners such as Docustate (Colace) and drink plenty of water.